ricaun/Radioenge-Module/README.md

 </pre>

 ## LoRa

+<b>This lmic part is a little unstable, for some reason, the program stops working.</b>

 This part about the LoRa radio and it was tested with the [arduino-lmic](https://github.com/mcci-catena/arduino-lmic) library.
 The basic configuration you can check below.